Power BI + Google Analytics = Power Analytics

 - Click the Add report.

 - Paste the copied report URL into the Power BI report link pane.
-The report loads automatically.
+This will enable users to load the report automatically.

 - Select Publish to roll out the change noticeable to your SharePoint Online users.